umami-hep/salt/docs/contributing.md

 Good coding standards are highly encouraged.
 You can take a look at the [umami docs](https://umami-docs.web.cern.ch/setup/development/) or the coding style [tutorial](https://ftag.docs.cern.ch/software/tutorials/tutorial-coding/) for guidance on code style.
-In short, aim to write clean readible code with plenty of module and function docstrings, and inline comments.
+In short, aim to write clean, readible and type-hinted code with module and function docstrings, and plenty of inline comments.
 Code is formatted using [black](https://github.com/psf/black) (this is enforced by the pre-commit checks).

 VS Code is the recommended editor when developing for salt.